certifiedSAMMIE09/Dannys-Diner-Challenge/README.md

 I used PostgreSQL, putting to use clauses like WHERE, LIMIT, GROUP BY, ORDER BY, JOINS, WINDOWS FUNCTION

 # DATA SOURCING
- All datasets exist within the dannys_diner database schema
+ All datasets exist within the dannys_diner database schema and can be found [here](https://8weeksqlchallenge.com/case-study-1/).

  ### Table 1: Sales

  The sales table captures all customer_id level purchases with an corresponding order_date and product_id information for when and what menu items were ordered.

 ![](2.png)